Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 - `metadata`: a dictionary with various metadata about the question, this includes the `question_type`, `seed_document_id` the id of the document used to generate the question and the `topic` of the question

-## What’s next: evaluate your model on the generated testset
-Once you have generated the test set, you can evaluate your RAG agent using the `giskard.rag.evaluate` function.
-Detailed instructions can be found in the [RAGET Evaluation](../rag_evaluation/index.md) section.

 ### Advanced configuration of the question generation

 By default, the test set contains all question types. **You can change this by providing question generators** to